slimphp/Slim-Website/docs/v4/cookbook/retrieving-current-route.md

 title: Retrieving Current Route
 ---

-If you ever need to get access to the current route within your application all you have to do is call the request class' `getAttribute` method with an argument of `'route'` and it will return the current route, which is an instance of the `Slim\Route` class.
+If you ever need to get access to the current route within your application, you will need to instantiate the `RouteContext` object using the incoming `ServerRequestInterface`.

-From there you can get the route's name by using `getName()` or get the methods supported by this route via `getMethods()`, etc.
+From there you can get the route via `$routeContext->getRoute()` and access the route's name by using `getName()` or get the methods supported by this route via `getMethods()`, etc.

- Note: If you need to access the route from within your app middleware you must set `'determineRouteBeforeAppMiddleware'` to true in your configuration otherwise `getAttribute('route')` will return null.
-Also `getAttribute('route')` will return null on non existent routes.
+Note: If you need to access the `RouteContext` object during the middleware cycle before reaching the route handler you will need to add the `RoutingMiddleware` as the outermost middleware before the error handling middleware (See example below).

 Example:
 ```php